occipital/django-content-settings/docs/template_types.md

 Similar to the `SimpleEval` but use [`exec`](https://docs.python.org/3/library/functions.html#exec) instead of `eval`.
 Parent class `SystemExec` is responsable for calling `exec` function.

-Since the `exec` doesn't return the value, but generates (or extends) the context - the setting value always returns the dict, and `template_return` attrubute shows what will be in the dict.
+Since the `exec` doesn't return the value but generates (or extends) the context - the setting value always returns the dict, and the `template_return` attribute shows what will be in the dict.

-There are four options what `template_return` can be:
+There are four options for what `template_return` can be:

 * `None` (by default) - the full context will be returned
 * `str` - the name of the variable that  will be returned
-* `dict` - only keys from the given dict is taken from the context and values of the dict are used as defauls
+* `dict` - only keys from the given dict is taken from the context and values of the dict are used as defaults
 * `list` or `tuple` - list of keys from the context
 * `function` - that returns dict with default values

-On top of that `SimpleEval` has one additional attributes:
+On top of that `SimpleEval` has several additional attributes:

 * `template_bultins`, responsible for limiting builtin env.
 By default it is `"BUILTINS_SAFE"` all functions except `memoryview`, `open`, `input` and `import`.
 If you want to include import use `"BUILTINS_ALLOW_IMPORT"`, if you don't want to use any limitation - just assign `None` to the attribute.
 * `template_raise_return_error`, by setting this attribute to True missed values in the context raises `ValidationError`, otherwise returns `None`